Spring 2022 Syllabus

 The internet: There is no textbook for this class, however individual readings / articles will be assigned and will all be available online.

-A computer: This class normally takes place in the 4M03 Computer Lab on the 4th floor but for this semester we will be meeting remotely via video chat software (info provided by the professor) and the use of our class website – iMacs in the lab contain Adobe Creative Suite (Photoshop, Illustrator, Premiere, Audition, etc.) as well as many other applications such as GIMP, Audacity, and iMovie.
-(Adobe may be offering the ability to access the software from home should a student need access – we will discuss further) You are encouraged to find a regular time each week to do work for the class.
-As a remote course, you are expected to have access to a computer or device that is connected to the Internet.
+A computer: This is a hybrid course that takes place online & with 4 in person meeting dates (see dates above) in the 4M03 Computer Lab on the 4th floor – we will be meeting mainly remotely via video chat software (info provided by the professor) and the use of our class website – iMacs in the lab contain Adobe Creative Suite (Photoshop, Illustrator, Premiere, Audition, etc.) as well as many other applications such as GIMP, Audacity, and iMovie.
+You are encouraged to find a regular time each week to do work for the class.
+As a hybrid remote course, you are expected to have access to a computer or device that is connected to the Internet.
 Alternatives will be discussed should a student need access.
 Free software such as GIMP and Audacity should be installed on your computer.
 As well as other resources that can find on our class website.

 A smartphone: Not a requirement, but having access to tools to shoot photos and video is a must.
 Apps on phones can be used for image manipulation and even editing audio/video.
 As well many of the social media spaces we will be inhabiting have native apps.
 Your smartphone can also be used to access and publish assignments on our class website.